-Follow the steps in this section to install and configure a DataOps Runner for your compute environment.
-As part of the installation, the runner is associated with your group (preferred) or project in the DataOps application.
+Follow the steps in Docker Runner Installation and Kubernetes Runner Installation to install and configure a DataOps runner for your compute environment.
+As part of the installation, the runner is associated with your group (preferred) or project in the DataOps platform.

-You can have multiple DataOps Runners in many locations, with each job executed by a specific runner.
-For instance, if you have a tool that needs orchestrating in Singapore and London, but no direct connectivity is allowed between these locations, the solution is to install a separate DataOps Runner at each location.
+You can have multiple DataOps runners in many locations, with each job executed by a specific runner.
+For instance, if you have a tool that needs orchestrating in Singapore and London, but no direct connectivity is allowed between these locations, the solution is to install a separate DataOps runner at each location as the DataOps solution is not limited by region.

 The next question that deserves an answer is how to get each runner to pick up the correct jobs or the destined jobs for each runner.